romana1234/ada-template-website/website_part2.md

 ![evolution_categories](https://user-images.githubusercontent.com/114232327/208702776-a7bb9f11-504e-4eea-a1ad-412ad2ea5328.png)

+Digging into specific categories of words evolution allow further investigations and analyses.
+Love category is mainly assigned to female, but this tendency is reducing since 1950.
+Crime is always more associated to men.
+Domestic work which is still mainly attributed to women characters have some rises in men lexicon too.
+Power and heroic shows same chronological trends for both gender, even if they are still mainly associated to men.
+Social media and science have also similar trends with first a cross over between the two first period and then a high rises for the last period.
+Finally, politics is less present in film summaries than before, but the female share of this topic is disappearing.

 ### Limitations of the analysis on lexicons from film summaries:

 As the lexicons are based on sentences where a character appears and do not consider how the character is implied, there are some biases.
 Also, the lexicons are not representatives of the subjectivity involved